Aurumaker72/mupen-lua-ugui/README.md

 That's it.
 Don't forget to pass an absolute path, not a relative one.

-Check out the [demos](https://github.com/Aurumaker72/mupen-lua-ugui/blob/main/demos.md) to see how the library is used.
+Check out the [demos](https://github.com/Aurumaker72/mupen-lua-ugui/blob/main/demos.md) or [the ported SM64Lua](https://github.com/Aurumaker72/SM64Lua-BreitbandGraphics) to see how the library is used.

 # 📈 Advantages